xlrte/website/docs/getting-started/first-service.md

 For now, you do not need to concern yourself with any configuration, as by default we provide sensible defaults for a low-traffic, cheap-to-run development environment.

 ## Your first service
 To add your first service, simply create a file such as `.xlrte/config/services/my-shiny-new-services.yaml`.
 This will be the baseline for this service in _any_ environment.
+The important thing is you place these files in `.xlrte/config/services`, and that they have a `.yaml` or `.yml` file-ending.

 A minimal content for your service-yaml would be: